Toledo vs. Bowling Green NCAA Football Odds, Plays and Insights | November 10, 2021

 - Toledo's games this season have gone over 51.5 points three of eight times.

-- The two teams combine to average 54.4 points per game, 2.9 more than the total in this contest.
+- The two teams combine to score 54.4 points per game, 2.9 more than the over/under in this contest.

-- The 52.6 points per game these two squads have allowed to opponents this season are 1.1 more than the 51.5 total in this contest.
+- The 52.6 points per game these two squads have allowed their opponents to score this season are 1.1 more than the 51.5 total in this contest.

-- The Rockets and their opponents have scored an average of 55.1 points per game in 2021, 3.6 more than Wednesday's total.
+- The average total in Rockets games this season is 55.1, 3.6 points more than Wednesday's total of 51.5.

 Toledo Stats and Trends

+- In Toledo's nine games this season, it has four wins against the spread.

-- The Rockets have been favored by 9.5 points or more three times this season and covered the spread in one of them.
+- The Rockets have covered the spread once this season when favored by 9.5 points or more (in three chances).

 - Toledo's games this year have gone over the total in two out of eight opportunities (25%).

-- When Toledo scores more than 30.6 points, it is 2-1 against the spread and 3-1 overall.
+- Toledo is 2-1 against the spread and 3-1 overall in games when it scores more than 30.6 points.

-- In games that Toledo totals over 375.6 yards, the team is 2-1 against the spread and 3-1 overall.
+- Toledo is 2-1 against the spread and 3-1 overall when the team amasses over 375.6 yards.

 - The Rockets have turned the ball over five times this season, nine fewer than the Falcons have forced (14).